 - Eat whole grains, whole grain breads, or high fibre breakfast cereals instead of white bread

 - Use lemon juice or vinegar rather than oily dressings or mayonnaise

 - Drink plenty of fluids each day, particularly water, instead of sugar-sweetened drinks and alcohol

-- Avoid prepared food, snacks and meals unless you’ve checked the energy, fat and salt content
+- Avoid prepared food, snacks, and meals unless you have checked the energy, fat, and salt content

 - Use filo pastry rather than puff pastry as it is lower in fat

 - Keep a food diary to become more aware of your food habits and note areas where changes are required.

 - Steam, microwave, poach, grill, or bake food rather than fry or roast